ironhack-labs/lab-express-spotify/readme.md

   })
 ```

-:fire: *Styling should be the last thing you focus on.
-Functionality first!* 🙏🏻

 ## Iteration 2 | Express Setup

 Now let's add a couple of folders and files in our app.
 Please follow the following set up: